Massachusetts Licensing Overview for a Cosmetologist

 A cosmetologist is a beauty professional who specializes in the beautification and health of their client’s hair, skin and nails.
 An esthetician is a beauty professional that specializes in the beautification and health of their client’s skin, particularly through hair removal, skin and facial treatments and the application of makeup.
 With additional training, a cosmetologist can become an esthetician and vice versa.
 While there are fundamental differences between cosmetologists and estheticians as we have just explained, the process of becoming licensed within each career is almost the same.
 With this being said, the process of being a fully licensed cosmetologist and/or esthetician varies between each state.

-There are four main steps that need to be completed to become a qualified cosmetologist / esthetician in the state of Massachusetts.
-These include:
+There are four main steps that need to be completed to become a qualified cosmetologist / esthetician in Massachusetts:

 - The successful completion of a cosmetology / esthetician course